nufke/LoxBerry-Plugin-Lox2MQTT/README.md

 *NOTE: The current version is not production ready.
 Use it at your own risk.*

+## Installation

+Use the LoxBerry plugin installation procedure.

 ## Configuration

-After installation, the configuation file can be found in `/opt/loxberry/config/plugins/lox2mqtt/default.json`:
+The default configuation file can be found in `/opt/loxberry/config/plugins/lox2mqtt/default.json`:

 ```json
 {